 Nearly half of all Internet websites are now based on the WordPress platform.
 There are many reasons for this dominance: ease of use, search engine friendliness, open source code, low costs, and an almost endless selection of functional add-ons to turn your website into a marketing powerhouse.
-We recognized the power of WordPress 10 years ago and realized that instead of reinventing the wheel for every client, we would be able to offer more for less if we based our work on the platform.
-In fact, we’ve been extending WordPress on our own with a flexible, proprietary page layout theme for years—our ThemeBlocks framework—while only now is WordPress addressing this type of need with the new Gutenberg editor.
+We recognized the power of WordPress more than 10 years ago and realized that instead of reinventing the wheel for every client, we would be able to offer more functionality for less cost if we based our work on this super versatile platform.
+In fact, we’ve been extending WordPress on our own with flexible, page layout themes integrating content blocks and styles for years while only in the past few years has WordPress addressed this type of need with the Gutenberg editor.

 Bending WordPress to our needs is just one way we bring added value to our clients.
 Knowing what solutions already exist in the form of plugins is another.
 Plugins are add-ons that can do everything from add a slideshow to connect your form with an e-mail campaign.
 Hundreds of thousands of free plugins exist while thousands upon thousands more are available to buy.
 So how do you choose which plugins are right for your needs?
 You leave it to us.
 We test them, decide what works best, and we’ll even work with the plugin author to make changes if necessary.
 Some plugins, such as the WooCommerce e-commerce shop plugin, is just as complex as WordPress, but we’ve been using it for years so we know how to adapt it for our clients’ needs.
 In the end, using a solid plugin can save our clients thousands of dollars, speed production, and make their website more flexible for the future.

 WordPress is free, so why isn’t my website free?